Restaurants

 So of course, that means that in every town and village you’ll find great places to eat showing off their very own recipes for these – and much more besides.

-Of course, being Devon, we lots of our restaurants, pubs and cafes are in fantastic locations.
-If there’s anything better than a firm, white, fresh fillet of turbot – it’s eating it within site of the bay in which it was landed.
+Of course, being Devon, lots of our restaurants, pubs and cafes are in fantastic locations.
+If there’s anything better than a firm, white, fresh fillet of turbot – it’s eating it within the site of the bay where it was landed.
 What could make a delicious slab of pork even more enjoyable than gazing out from a country house hotel across the fields on which it was raised?
-And eating scones within sight of the oven in which they were baked, just metres from the garden in which the strawberries were grown, and within mooing distance of the cows that made the cream … just perfect.
+And eating scones within sight of the oven in which they were baked, just metres from the garden where the strawberries were grown, and within mooing distance of the cows that made the cream … just perfect.

 Did you know that Devon has more Michelin-starred restaurants than any county outside Greater London?
 Spread across grand country house hotels, cosy pubs and neighbourhood restaurants, the standard of cooking and hospitality is sky-high in Devon – as it should be, doing justice to the amazing local produce and great locations.